Iván Piris

-Iván Rodrigo Piris Leguizamón (born 10 March 1989) is a Paraguayan footballer who plays as a full-back for Club Libertad.
+Iván Rodrigo Piris Leguizamón (born 10 March 1989) is a Paraguayan footballer who plays as a full-back for Recoleta FC.

 Club career

 Cerro Porteno

 Piris spent three years at Cerro Porteño, playing a particularly large role in the club's run to the semi-finals of the 2011 Copa Libertadores.
 His performances in the competition alerted clubs around the world of his ability, and it looked unlikely that he would stay with Cerro Porteño.
 He eventually signed for Brazilian club São Paulo FC for a fee of alleged €2 million.
 São Paulo signed Piris on a two-year loan deal on 19 July 2011 from a proxy club Deportivo Maldonado.

 São Paulo

 Piris joined up with his new teammates after the 2011 Copa América after São Paulo announced his signing on Thursday 15 July.

 Roma

 On 1 August 2012, Piris was loaned to Italian side Roma for a fee of €700,000, with the option of purchasing his rights at the end of the 2012–13 season for €4 million.
 He was virtually ever-present in the side under Zdeněk Zeman but, following the arrival of Aurelio Andreazzoli, he found playing time more difficult to come by, having to compete with Vasilis Torosidis.